dillon-mce/dillon-mce.github.io/_pages/cv.md

 Madwire is a Marketing and Design company (i.e. M-A-D) that offers a whole suite of digital marketing software and professional marketing services through a platform called Marketing 360.
 I work on the mobile version of their Yelp-like product called [Top Rated Local][trl] fixing bugs and adding features through test driven development with the VIPER pattern.

 **[Lambda School][lambda] - iOS4 Class Lead | 11/18 - 02/19**
 Lambda School is an online software development school offering tracks in full-stack web, iOS, or Android development as well as Data Science and UX Design.
-I tracked student attendance and reviewed student’s code daily.
+I tracked student attendance and reviewed students' code daily.
 I also wrote and presented code challenges and presented guided projects for students who needed to repeat material.

 **[Rocky Mountain](https://rocky.church/) - Technical Director | 05/15 - 09/18**
 Rocky Mountain Christian Church is a community-focused church with around 2500 members and six services per week on two campuses.
 I oversaw audio, video and lighting systems, and managed regular live- streaming of sermons between campuses.
 I also coordinated volunteers and generally helped solve any non-IT technical problems.